The-Foreigners/The-Foreigners.github.io/_posts/726-1-12-Questioning-Vyerith.md

 title: Questioning Vyerith
 ---

-We awake, and after some compelling begin our questioning of our prisoner within a Zone of Truth (an answer after a failed save will be italisized):
+We awake, and after some compelling begin our questioning of our prisoner within a Zone of Truth (an answer after a failed save will be italicized):

 **Who are you?** I forget the original, I've had so many names.